goheesheng/gdg_finforge_2025/README.md

 We’ve since upgraded the bot and added new features!
 The demo video doesn’t show everything yet, but feel free to check out the GitHub repo and try it out.

 🔹 Demo Video: https://youtu.be/OTEfyOIROHo

 🔹 Physical Pitch Video: https://youtu.be/yi-GO5rMQU4

 🔹 GitHub Repo: https://github.com/goheesheng/gdg_finforge_2025

-A smart Telegram bot that helps users understand and file insurance claims.
+**TLDR* A smart Telegram bot that helps users understand and file insurance claims.**
 #### ** We pivoted from leveraging AI to onboard beginner users on crypto products, we destoryed the old branch main. this is the pivoted idea.
 ## Features